Napoleon Dynamite: A Conversation with Jon Heder, Efren Ramirez and Jon Gries

 Social By Nature

-Tuesday, January 8, 2019 at 7:30 p.m.
+Tuesday, Jan.
+8, 2019 at 7:30 p.m.

-Wednesday, January 9, 2019 at 7:30 p.m.
+Wednesday, Jan.
+9, 2019 at 7:30 p.m.

 Muriel Kauffman Theatre | Kauffman Center for the Performing Arts

 Humans are, at our core, social mammals.
-We build relationships, communicate, reproduce, establish territories, and adapt to shrinking resources.
-Chimpanzees, wolves, gorillas, and bears are among the most charismatic of the social mammals we know—besides ourselves.
+We build relationships, communicate, reproduce, establish territories and adapt to shrinking resources.
+Chimpanzees, wolves, gorillas and bears are among the most charismatic of the social mammals we know—besides ourselves.
 They’re also under threat.
-Join biologist turned photographer Ronan Donovan as he talks about the incredible similarities we humans share with other social mammals in the animal kingdom, and what we can learn from them.
+Join biologist turned photographer Ronan Donovan as he talks about the incredible similarities, we humans share with other social mammals in the animal kingdom, and what we can learn from them.

 National Geographic Live - Mark Synnott - Life On The Vertical - Feb.
 19, 2019 - at the Kauffman Center for the Performing Arts